Skip to content

 grpctestify [OPTIONS] [TEST_PATHS]...
 [COMMAND]

-• inspect - inspect AST/workflow for a file
+• inspect <FILE> - inspect parsed file structure (text or json)

 • -v, --verbose - verbose output

-• --completion <SHELL> - install shell completion (bash, zsh, fish, elvish, powershell)
+• --completion <SHELL_TYPE> - install shell completion (bash, zsh, fish, elvish, powershell)

 • -p, --parallel <N|auto> - parallel workers (auto by default)

-• -d, --dry-run - show execution plan without running
+• -d, --dry-run - print execution plan without running requests

 • -t, --timeout <SECONDS> - per-test timeout (default 30)